jaytimm/american-political-data-and-r/README.md

 Federal election data & R: some resources
 -----------------------------------------

-A collection of political data resources.
-Or something like this.

-And perhaps formally aggregate/collate some of these resources.
+A collection of political data resources. --- And perhaps formally aggregate/collate some of these resources.

 PERHAPS: Focus on House of Representatives.
 We have to finish some of these thoughts before new congress.

+ALSO --&gt; we want this to be easily added-on to/ amended/ etc. Not sure if this is the best format for that.

 ``` r
 library(Rvoteview)#devtools::install_github("voteview/Rvoteview")